 Input Café Sababa sales into the system, communicate with caterer for promotion of regular and special menus, seek student feedback on menu items, and work regular Café Sababa cashier shifts.
 This intern is expected to work at least one weekly shift as a Café Sababa cashier.
-This intern should have an interest in both communications and data input, as they will work with the Program Associate to promote Cafe Sababa, and with the Director of Operations to track weekly Cafe Sababa sales.
+This intern should have an interest in both communications and data input, as they will work with the Program Director to promote Cafe Sababa, and with the Office Manager to track weekly Cafe Sababa sales.

 Research, seek out and follow through with other campus and community organizations or departments that would be logical partners for a program or long-term commitment.
 Maintain connection with organizations, and connect them with staff or student leaders.
 This student should be knowledgeable of opportunities for partnerships on campus, and comfortable reaching out to people and organizations they don’t personally know.

 Assist Engagement Director with inputting student names into REACH, Hillel’s student database, and running and analyzing reports.
 Update class lists on Facebook and Google.
 This intern should be comfortable with Microsoft Excel, and able to understand data analytics, or willing to learn quickly.

 Assist Executive Director with fundraising projects including Rosh Hashanah cards, Giving Tuesday Campaign, Phone-a-thon and more.
 This intern needs to be innovative and self-motivated and be able to work independently.

 Update website illinihillel.org regularly with new pictures, upcoming events, up-to-date and important information, and registration forms.
 Archive out-of-date information and ensure a clean web design.
 This intern will work with the Springboard Fellow, and should be familiar with web design and willing to learn our webpage server.
 Some video experience is preferred, as the intern will work several times each semester to create promotional videos for Hillel or for specific Hillel programming.